To sign up to receive our emails, fill in the following fields and hit submit. Thanks, and welcome!

 c) Participate in appropriate training functions in order to update skills and to acquire new skills

-d) Attend and participate in monthly staff meetings
+d) Attend and participate in required monthly staff meetings

-This is a part time position at an hourly rate.
-There will be a 90 day probationary employment period.
-At the end of the probationary period, an evaluation will be completed and if the employment has been mutually satisfactory, the position will become regular part time.
-Since this is a part time position, the only benefit that you will be eligible for is participation in the agency’s SIMPLE retirement plan.
+DESCRIPTION: This is a part time (24-32 hours per week) position that includes working overnights, weekends, and holidays.
+There will be a 90 day provisional employment period.
+At the end of the provisional period, an evaluation will be completed and if the employment has been mutually satisfactory, the position will become regular part time.

-The position requires the ability to work independently under the supervision of the Director of Services.
-In addition, the Shelter or ES Service Coordinators may assign tasks to complete.
-This position also requires the ability to work with a diverse population, many whom may present with challenging behaviors.
+SUPERVISION: The position requires the ability to work independently under the supervision of the Lead Service Coordinator.
+In addition, the Service Coordinators and Admin staff may assign tasks to complete.
+This position also requires the ability to work with a diverse population, many of whom may present with challenging behaviors.
 The individual in this position must be willing to enforce program guidelines.
-The primary supervisor for this position is the Director of Services.
+The primary supervisor for the position is the Lead Service Coordinator.
 Supervision is available as needed and to staff difficult situations.
-The Director of Services will meet with the Shelter Assistant at least once a month for supervision, review of work, observation of skills and planning purposes.
+The Lead Service Coordinator will meet with the Shelter Assistant on a regular basis for supervision, review of work, observation of skills and planning purposes.
 Performance is reviewed through observation, monitoring of records and documents, and job performance reviews.

 - Ability to work effectively with the homeless population

 - Ability to work well with others and to be a team player

 - Spanish speaker preferred

 - Ability to follow and enforce program guidelines